cyx-1/stackOverflow/README.md

 nvm ls
 # display all nvm commands
 nvm

+# check what are all the node versions available
+nvm ls-remote

+# install a version (typically the latest LTS, long term support, version)
+nvm install 10.16.0
 ```

 ### Q: What are questions to develop a growth mindset in children